urbit/urbit.org-reloaded/content/blog/urbit-for-normies.md

 image ="https://media.urbit.org/site/posts/essays/normies-2.png"
 +++

-Urbit is a challenging project to fully describe because, rather than a singly product, it’s an entire system.
+Urbit is a challenging project to fully describe because, rather than a single product, it’s an entire system.
 Often when I talk about one of the individual elements of the system, someone will tell me that another company is already building that — and they’re usually right.
 What sets Urbit apart is that we’re building all these elements at once to work together seamlessly.

 For that reason, this overview is long.
 I wanted to explain as much of the system at a high level as possible, to share an image of the entire forest rather than spending too much time on any of the trees.